aldavigdis/connector-for-dk/readme.txt

 However, if you do not need that granularity anyway and can make do with global settings, then it will work as long as you enter a SKU that corresponds with the product's Item Code in DK.

-= Does the plugin support the new block based WooCommerce Checkout form? =
+= Does the plugin support the new block based WooCommerce Checkout form and Cart Page? =

 Yes.
-There are still issues with the kennitala field
+We aim to support both the "Classic" and Block Editor based versions.

 == Policies, Privacy and Legal ==